Durham Bulls Athletic Park

 In 2008, with the addition of the Diamond View II building in left field, the Blue Monster pavilion opened allowing fans to watch the game atop the Blue Monster for the first time.
 One year later, a stairwell was added to the pavilion connecting it to the third base concourse and making the DBAP a 360 degree ballpark.

-The final piece of the Diamond View trilogy of buildings, Diamond View III, will be completed during the 2013 season.
-The mixed use building will feature office and retail space and restaurants.
+The final piece of the Diamond View trilogy of buildings, Diamond View III, was completed following the 2013 season.
+The mixed use building features office and retail space and restaurants.